BELLE

 stunning Lough Erne Golf

-Resort with its just opened Nick Faldo course.
+Resort with its new Nick Faldo course.
 The National Trust Houses

 of Florence Court and Castle Coole are within 15 minutes (see Castle